-Email mailing lists usually cost more and are usually not sold outright.
-They’re usually sold as a service: You pay an email company to send emails on your behalf.
+Email mailing lists usually cost more than postal lists.
+These are usually not sold outright.
+They’re usually sold as a service.
+This means you pay an email company and they send emails on your behalf.
 Emails usually range from $100/M up to $300/M depending on how specialized the list can be.
-Be wary of lists that are sold outright for cheap because these lists can be compiled from poor sources and they have likely been overused by the time you get them.
+Don’t use lists sold outright for real cheap.
+These lists area compiled from poor sources.
+Also, they’re probably overused by the time you get them.
 Email companies often limit direct access to email lists to prevent abuse and to maintain list hygiene by monitoring soft and hard bounces.

 Aftermarket sources for automotive mailing lists

 To see sources of lists, see our list of mailing list service providers, here.